oLabHQ/role_model/README.md

 eric (at) olab.com.au

-Develop: Here's a little something we're working on:
+Here's a little something we're working on:

 https://youtu.be/hfGPJ2uNRt0